AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_user_attributes.md

 ## Retrieving the total size of user attributes in the app

-This method retrieves the total size of user attributes under the app.
+Retrieves the total size of user attributes under the app.

 For each App Key, the call frequency limit of this method is 100 per second.